QuarkNerd/blog/ceberhardt/_posts/2014-10-29-concurrent-functional-swift.md

 ## A Functional Mandelbrot

-The 'standard' approach to rendering the Mandelbrot is to employ a couple of nested for-loops, one for x (imaginery) and one for y (real), computing the iterations at each location.
+The 'standard' approach to rendering the Mandelbrot is to employ a couple of nested for-loops, one for x (imaginary) and one for y (real), computing the iterations at each location.
 However, this is not a terribly functional approach!
 Let's look at a different approach ...

 The following code expands the constants tuple to add the X & Y scale: